Why Choose Our Intellectual Property Lawyers in Los Angeles?

 Defamation (Libel & Slander)

 A false factual statement about somebody else may give rise to defamation claim.
 There are two types of defamation – slander (or oral defamation) and libel (or written defamation).
 Libel includes communications that exposes a person to hatred, contempt, ridicule or humiliation or be injured in her occupation.
 Slanderous language includes false statements that charge a person with a crime; imply that a person has a contagious disease; injure a person in their occupation; or imply impotence or lack of chastity.

 There are various defenses to defamation claims, some of which are based on the Constitutional right to free speech.
-We have substantial expertise in this area, and in both prosecuting and defending libel and slander claims.
+Our defamation attorneys in Los Angeles have substantial expertise in this area, and in both prosecuting and defending libel and slander claims.

 Talent Agency Act Claims

 The Talent Agency Act governs the relationship between artists, managers, and agents in California.
 The law prohibits managers from engaging in conduct that are reserved for talent agents, i.e., obtaining work for the artists.
 A manager’s violation of the Talent Agency Act could have severe consequences for the manager, including a declaration that the management contract is void.
 We have litigated Talent Agency Act cases, including on behalf of the recording artists known as The Killers, in which the band prevailed against their former manager.